flutter/website/src/resources/security-false-positives.md

 ### Shared objects should use stack canary values

-> "no canary are found for `libapp.so` binaries"
+> no canary are found for `libapp.so` binaries

-> "This shared object does not have a stack canary value added to the stack.
+> This shared object does not have a stack canary value added to the stack.
 > Stack canaries are used to detect and prevent exploits from overwriting return address.
-> Use the option -fstack-protector-all to enable stack canaries."
+> Use the option -fstack-protector-all to enable stack canaries.

 Dart doesn't generate stack canaries because, unlike C++, Dart doesn't have stack-allocated arrays